President: Tin Smith

 Annie Cox joined the Board in 2012 and lives in North Berwick.
 She works as a Coastal Training Program Associate at Wells Reserve.

 Kevin Gray of Berwick joined the Board in 2012.
-He is Eliot Branch Manager of Kennebunk Savings.
+He is the owner of EDP Financial Services.

 Doug Mayer joined the Board in the spring of 2009, and became Treasurer in 2012.
 He chairs the Finance Committee and the Beach Plum Farm Committee.
 He lives in Ogunquit, where he has made his home for 50+ years.

 Elected to the Board in 2015, David McDermott is no stranger to Great Works, having coined the Land Trust’s name in 1986.
 He and his wife Nora Irvine have been members for decades.

 Having traveled around the state during his career in social services’ administration, David has a true understanding of and appreciation for the Maine landscape.
 In observing his friendly ways and an interest in history, it is no surprise to learn that his professional background also included roles as a social studies teacher and a guidance counselor for the Portsmouth, New Hampshire schools.

 Though now retired, he continues to remain active in the local community where he and his wife Nora Irvine have resided for over forty years, raising their son and daughter on their beloved homestead off Bennett Lot Road.
 At one point the family raised goats and a pony on their land.
 His children, now adults, attended the Marshwood schools.